Diseases and conditionsHIV & AIDSMedical LaboratorySexually Transmitted Diseases - STDs

 How Is HIV Diagnosed?

+It can be diagnosed by specialized HIV tests.
 These tests are highly sensitive and specific, providing reliable results when used at the appropriate times.
+The most commonly used tests include: (HIV/AIDS – Diagnosis and treatment – Mayo Clinic)

-Understanding the Window Period After Exposure
+The Window Period After Exposure

 • Antigen/antibody tests: Typically detect infection within 2 to 6 weeks.